pydata/xarray/doc/tutorial.rst

     ds

-xray does not enforce any restrictions on attributes, but serialization to some file formats may fail if you put in objects that aren't strings, numbers or arrays.
+xray does not enforce any restrictions on attributes, but serialization to some file formats may fail if you put in objects that are not strings, numbers or :py:class:`numpy.ndarray` objects.

 Modifying datasets
 ~~~~~~~~~~~~~~~~~~